aki2o/log4e/README.md

 ### Insert logging statement quickly

 You can insert logging statement at your elisp by using `log4e:insert-start-log-quickly`.
-The command insert `(hoge--log ...)` to start of current function/macro at the time.
+The command insert `(hoge--log ...)` to start of pointed function/macro at the time.
 If you want to bind some key to the command, write like the following in your .emacs or site-start.el file.

     (define-key emacs-lisp-mode-map (kbd "C-\\") 'log4e:insert-start-log-quickly)